jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ------------------

-#### A real-world application, built with BuckleScript and Reason
+## A real-world application, built with BuckleScript and Reason

 ::: notes

-Okay, before moving into the language proper, I want to show you a real-world web application built with BuckleScript and Reason.
+Next let me show you a real-world web application built with BuckleScript and Reason.

 :::